mhprasanna-spec/EasyCRUD-Updated_k8s/README.md

 SHOW DATABASES;
 CREATE DATABASE student_db;
 ```
-change username and passowrd which is given in the RDS database
+change username and passowrd which is given in the RDS database at the time of creation.
 ```
 GRANT ALL PRIVILEGES ON springbackend.* TO 'username'@'localhost' IDENTIFIED BY 'your_password';
 ```